florian-lefebvre/astro-integration-kit/.changeset/eighty-mails-marry.md

 "astro-integration-kit": minor
 ---

-Update `addVirtualImport` to `addVirtualImports` with the ability to resolve multiple imports using a single Vite plugin
+Updates `addVirtualImport` to `addVirtualImports` with the ability to resolve multiple imports using a single Vite plugin